 All resolutions at an annual general meeting or other general meeting will be decided on a poll.
-The requirement for poll voting on resolutions at a general meeting may be removed or amended only by a unanimous shareholder resolution passed at a general meeting.
 Where a vote is to be taken at a general meeting, every shareholder will have one vote for each ordinary share that he or she holds as of the record date for the meeting.
 Voting rights may be exercised by shareholders registered in Adient's share register as of the record date for the meeting or by a duly appointed proxy of such a registered shareholder, which proxy need not be a shareholder.
 Where interests in shares are held by a nominee trust company, this company may exercise the rights of the beneficial holders on their behalf as their proxy.
-All proxies must be appointed in the manner prescribed by Adient's articles of association.
-Adient's articles of association permit the appointment of proxies by the shareholders to be notified to Adient electronically.
+All proxies must be appointed in the manner prescribed by the Irish Companies Act.
+Adient's articles of association will permit the appointment of proxies by the shareholders to be notified to Adient electronically or telephonically.
+Treasury shares and shares held by subsidiaries will not be entitled to a vote at general meetings of shareholders.

-Under the Companies Act, an ordinary resolution approved by a simple majority of the voting rights represented in person or by proxy at a meeting of the shareholders at which the resolution is proposed is required for the following matters:
+Under the Irish Companies Act, an ordinary resolution approved by a simple majority of the votes cast of Adient shareholders present in person or by proxy at a general meeting is required for the following matters:

-- approval of directors' long-term service contracts, substantial property transactions with or loans to directors; - ratification of acts by directors; - the approval of the directors' remuneration report and remuneration policy; - · a sub-division or consolidation of share capital; and - authorization of off-market share purchases.
+- approval of directors' long-term service contracts and substantial property transactions with directors: - · ratification of acts by directors; and - authorization of off-market share purchases.